JutsFunFor/coffee_detection/README.md

 #### 5) Quantizing weights

 After importing model, we want to run it on Raspberry PI.
-It is possible to reduce model size by quantizing it`s weights.
+It is possible to reduce model size by quantization it's weights.
 Code make default optimizing and saves weights in float16 precision.

 `import tensorflow as tf`